School: AUA Thai Language Program

 Website: AUA Thai

-Basic Info: This is quite an established school and has been around a long time.
+This is quite an established school and has been around a long time.
 The primary AUA campus is devoted to teaching English to Thai nationals, and most of the classrooms are utilized for this purpose.
-The Thai Language Department is located at the back of the building on the 3rd Floor.
-This campus has a library, a Book Store, and a pretty good food court too.
-There are ample places to sit in the shade outside, relax, interact with other students before class, etc.
+But they also have the Thai Department to teach Thai to foreigners.

 I’ve sat a class in every level they offer and to say the least, they are entertaining!
 Even a person with a limited Thai vocabulary can get the idea of what the teachers are talking about.
 They talk about a wide variety of subjects with differing degrees of difficulty based what level you’re in.
 Some of the topics are: Thai Culture, Current Thai News, Thai Holidays, Provinces in Thailand, Buddhism, Ghosts, etc.